GatsbyFuture/crusades_mobile/README.md

 # crusades_app
 This bot can give information about crusades fight.
+(Build with react native)